 In 2021, visits to Tonto National Monument in Gila County were up 30.6%, following a COVID-related decline of 14.2% in 2020.
 Visits to Tonto Natural Bridge State Park were up 64.5% in 2021, after a 25.1% drop in 2020.

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Gila County's travel industry (including business and leisure travel) generated $287.4 million in direct spending in 2020, down 10.5% from 2019.
-Gila County's travel industry supported 2,800 jobs (down 5.2%) countywide with earnings of $84.6 million (down 0.9%) in 2020, according to the study.
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Gila County's travel industry (including business and leisure travel) generated $349.5 million in direct spending in 2021, up 21.6% following a COVID-related decline of 10.5% in 2020.
+Gila County's travel industry supported 2,900 jobs countywide in 2021 (up 5% after falling 5.2% the year prior) with associated household earnings of $90 million (up 6.4% following a 0.9% drop the previous year).

 In 2021, bank deposits in Gila County (as of June 30) were up 3.9% from 2020.
 That followed growth of 17.4% the year prior - its fastest rate of growth on record (with records back to 1994).
 Deposits in 2020 and 2021 were helped along by COVID stimulus payments and programs.